The Official Survival Guide

 Best of British

-Come and experience the best of British real ale, cider and perry this summer at the Great British Beer Festival.
+Come and experience the best of British real ale, cider and perry and, for the first time, English wine this summer at the Great British Beer Festival.
 Returning to the atmospheric Olympia, London (8-12 August), make the most of the fun with our survival guide to the festival.

 Raise the bar